FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ----|-------------|------
 `http://gedcomx.org/Adoption`| A fact of a person's adoption.
 In the context of a parent-child relationship, it describes a fact of the adoption of a child by a parent. | person
-`http://gedcomx.org/AdultChristening`| A fact of a person's christening or baptism as an adult. | person `http://gedcomx.org/Baptism`| A fact of a person's baptism. | person `http://gedcomx.org/BarMitzvah`| A fact of a person's bar mitzvah. | person `http://gedcomx.org/BatMitzvah`| A fact of a person's bat mitzvah. | person
+`http://gedcomx.org/AdultChristening`| A fact of a person's christening or baptism as an adult. | person `http://gedcomx.org/Amnesty`| A fact of a person's amnesty. | person `http://gedcomx.org/Apprenticeship`| A fact of a person's apprenticeship. | person `http://gedcomx.org/Baptism`| A fact of a person's baptism. | person `http://gedcomx.org/BarMitzvah`| A fact of a person's bar mitzvah. | person `http://gedcomx.org/BatMitzvah`| A fact of a person's bat mitzvah. | person